 When you approach influencers, you might like to ask them for further information about their audience demographics, posting rates and time frames.
-Many influencers and bloggers have a media kit which will list their platform statistics and perhaps their fees.
+Many influencers and bloggers have a media kit that will list their platform statistics and perhaps their fees.

 Audience demographics can differ depending on the platform.
-By platform, I’m talking about website, Facebook, Instagram, Twitter, Pinterest, YouTube and email newsletter subscribers etc. Some influencers specialise in one or two platforms, bigger ones may cover several platforms.
+By platform, I’m talking about websites, Facebook, Instagram, Twitter, Pinterest, YouTube and email newsletter subscribers etc. Some influencers specialise in one or two platforms, bigger ones may cover several platforms.

 You can run a report on all of these platforms to show audience gender, age groups, location, and interests.

 An influencer may include a breakdown of their audience demographics in their media kit.
 You could also ask for a screenshot of their Google Analytics account (used to measure statistics and traffic) if they have a website.